openstack-archive/instack-undercloud/doc/source/index.rst

 =========================

 Some steps in the following instructions only apply to certain environments, such as deployments to real baremetal and deployments using RHEL.
 These steps are marked as follows:

 .. admonition:: RHEL
-   :class: rhel-tag
+   :class: rhel

    Step that should only be run when using RHEL

 .. admonition:: CentOS
-   :class: centos-tag
+   :class: centos

    Step that should only be run when using CentOS

 .. admonition:: Baremetal
-   :class: baremetal-tag
+   :class: baremetal

    Step that should only be run when deploying to baremetal

-.. admonition:: Virt
+.. admonition:: Virtual
-   :class: virt-tag
+   :class: virtual

    Step that should only be run when deploying to virtual machines

 .. admonition:: Ceph
-   :class: ceph-tag
+   :class: ceph

    Step that should only be run when deploying Ceph for use by the Overcloud